Top 5 most famous Diamonds

 2. The Orloff – Carats: 300

-With the passage of time, the stone arrived at Amsterdam wherein Grigori Orloff, the Russian Count was residing.
-He was the ex-lover of Empress Catherine the Great, he purchased the stone for 90, 000 pounds and brought it to Russia for Catherine.
-The stone has since been named the Orloff.
-Catherine mounted the stone in the Imperial Sceptre, and in exchange for the Orloff, she gave a marble palace to Grigori – the stone could not help Grigori win Catherine’s love, which lead to Grigori’s death in 1783.
-The Orloff was then hidden in a priest’s tomb by the Russian in 1812 when they feared that Napolean was about to enter Moscow.
-Supposedly, Napoleon found the Orloff and was about to claim it when a priest’s ghost appered and cursed the Army.
-This made Napoleon scamper away without the Orloff.
+Over the years, the blueish diamond found its way to Amsterdam where Grigori Orloff, a Russian Count, was residing.
+He was the ex-lover of Empress Catherine the Great.
+He bought the stone for 90,000 pounds and brought it to Russia for Catherine.
+Orloff named the stone after himself.
+Catherine mounted the stone in the Imperial Sceptre.
+In exchange for the Orloff, she gave a marble palace to her friend Grigori.
+Unfortunately, the stone could not help Grigori to win Catherine’s love.
+Heartbroken, he died in 1783.
+In 1812, the Russian people hid The Orloff diamond in a priest’s tomb.
+They feared Napoleon was about to enter Moscow.
+Supposedly, Napoleon found the Orloff and was about to claim it when a priest’s ghost appeared and cursed his army.
+And Napoleon scampered away without the Orloff.

 3. The Centenary Diamond – Carats: 273.85

-Discovered at the Premier Mine in July 1986, the Centenary diamond is believed to have weighed about 599.10 carats in the rough.
-Master cutter Gabi Tolkowsky and his select team took nearly three years to transform it in to the largest, most modern-cut, flawless, and top-colour diamond.
-It is known to possess 247 facets with 164 of them on the stone, and 83 over its girdle.
-On the whole, it weight 273.85 carats.
-It was unveiled in May 1991 at the Tower of London.
+Discovered at the Premier Mine in July 1986, the Centenary Diamond originally weighed about 599.10 carats.
+Master cutter Gabi Tolkowsky and his team took nearly three years to transform it into the largest, most modern-cut, flawless, and top-color diamond.
+The Centenary has 247 facets.
+164 of them are on the stone and 83 over its girdle.
+On the whole, it weighs 273.85 carats.
+The diamond was unveiled in May 1991 at the Tower of London.

 4. The Regent – Carats: 140.50

-Although The Regent has been surpassed in terms of its weight by other diamonds, its perfect cut and limpidity make it stand out.
-The stone was initially discovered in 1698 in India where Thomas Pitt, the Governor of Madras acquired it, after which it was sent to England for cutting purpose.
+Although The Regent is by far not the biggest diamond, its perfect cut and limpidity make it stand out – and very valuable.
+The stone was initially discovered in 1698 in India.
+A man named Thomas Pitt, the Governor of Madras, acquired it and sent the diamond to England for cutting purposes.
 The diamond was sold to the Regent in 1717 for the French Crown.
-It was first fixed on the band of Louis XV’s silver gilt crown in 1722 for his coronation.
-After which it was placed on Louis XVI’s crown in 1775.
-Later it was placed on the hilt of the First Consul’s sword in 1801, and then in 1812 on the Emperor’s two-edged sword.
-In 1825 the diamond was worn on the crown at the coronation of Charles x, and during the Second Empire it embellished the “Grecian diadem” of the Empress Eugenie.
-Currently, the Regent is placed at the Louvre in Paris.
+It was first fixed on the band of Louis XV’s silver coronation gilt crown in 1722.
+After they put it on Louis XVI’s crown in 1775.
+A few decades later, in 1825, Charles X wore the diamond on his coronation crown.
+During the Second Empire, they put the diamond on the “Grecian diadem” of Empress Eugenie.
+Currently, the Regent is at the Louvre in Paris.

 5. Koh-i-Noor (Mountain of Light) Carats: 105.60

-After the break-up of the Persian empire, this diamond reached India.
-Although it might have travelled to Afghanistan as well with a bodyguard of Nadir Shah, who ran away with the stone when Shah got murdered.
-He later offered it to Ranjit Singh of Punjab to acquire military help.
-Later, the diamond was claimed by the East India Company as a partial indemnity during the fights between the British and the Sikhs.
-The East India Company then presented it to Queen Victoria in 1850.
-The stone is said to weigh nearly 1986 carats upon coming from India.
-However, it was then recut to about 108.93 carats and the Queen first wore it in a brooch.
-Later it was set in the State Crown, worn by Queen Alexandra, Queen Mary, and 1937 was worn for by Queen Elizabeth for her coronation.
-At the moment, the diamond can be found in the Tower of London, with the other Crown Jewels.
+After the end of the Persian empire, this diamond reached India.
+After a long history of moving from one emperor to the other, the British East India Company took the Koh-I-Noor.
+They presented it to Queen Victoria in.
+They say the diamond weighed nearly 1986 carats upon coming from India.
+However, we recut it in 1852 to 108.93 carats.
+The Queen first wore it in a brooch.
+Later, it became a part of the State Crown, worn by Queen Alexandra and Queen Mary.
+In 1937 Queen Elizabeth wore the crown with the Koh-I-Noor for her coronation.
+At the moment, the diamond is in the Tower of London, with the other Crown Jewels.